 If you’ve run an unsuccessful campaign, that doesn’t mean that influencer marketing doesn’t work – it just means it’s time to try a different strategy.

 Keeping these three things top of mind as you’re planning your budget and KPIs will help you yield your highest return on investment.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.